ahoym/cra-xrpl-sandbox/README.md

 - [Get `homebrew`](https://brew.sh/) for macOS package management
 - [Get and use `yarn`](https://classic.yarnpkg.com/en/docs/install/#homebrew) instead of `npm`
   - `brew install yarn`

+## Developer notes

+This project is still using react-scripts/CRA v4 because CRA v5 uses webpack v5, which does not bundle node core modules.
+While this makes sense in the browser world, it is an inconvenience for this project as xrpl.js does require usage of said modules.
+Since this is a sandbox starter, we opt to leave this on CRA v4 just for convenience's sake.

 # Getting Started with Create React App